Electric car cost - everything you need to know

 While the initial cost of buying an electric car can be higher than for non-electric vehicles, this is offset by the lower running, recharging and maintenance costs.
 There are many ways to get on the electric car bandwagon, without breaking the bank.
-With leasing contracts like our ultimate EV package, you won't have to worry about the up front cost, or servicing, maintenance, repairs, spare tyres or breakdown assistance as it all comes part of the monthly cost.
-Plus, with Octopus, you get a free home charger (installed by the pros at Octopus Energy Services) and 5,000 free miles of charge with Intelligent Octopus - the top EV energy tariff.
-If you're not able to get a home charger we'll give you 5,000 free miles of public charge from Octopus Electric Universe.
+With leasing contracts like our ultimate EV package, you won't have to worry about the upfront cost, or servicing, maintenance, repairs, spare tyres or breakdown assistance as it all comes as part of the monthly cost.
+Plus, with Octopus, you get a free home charger (installed by the pros at Octopus Energy Services) and 4,000 free miles of charge with Intelligent Octopus Go - the top EV energy tariff.
+If you're not able to get a home charger we'll give you 4,000 free miles of public charge from Electroverse.

 Electric car running costs